openrisc/tutorials/platform/qemu.md

 The following exercise will make a very simple bare-metal or1k system with our hello.c program as the "kernel".

 ## Install QEMU (From Source)
-Running QEMU full-system emulation requires a separate binary from the user mode.
+Running QEMU full-system emulation means you need to run a different QEMU binary than what you used for the user mode.
 On Ubuntu, you can run\
 `sudo apt install qemu-system`. **However**, this will download a quite old version of QEMU (likely version 8.2.2) and this does not work with this tutorial.
 This tutorial was tested to be working on QEMU version 9.2.2.

 Because of this, we show how to build QEMU below: